godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_basics.rst

 Variables
 ~~~~~~~~~

 A variable is some data that is stored with an associated label.
-For example
+For example,
-you could store a variable "fruit" which contained the contents "apple".
+you could store a variable called ``fruit`` which contains the string ``"apple"``.
 Variables can exist as class members or local to functions.
 They are
 created with the ``var`` keyword and may, optionally, be assigned a
 value upon initialization.